-The information provided below provides a summary of key regulations applicable to all examinations.
+The information provided below provides a summary of key regulations applicable to all exams.
 It is your responsibility to read and adhere to the Examination Regulations.

 - University ID card